 Laugh at the sorrow that has rent your heart!

 He used to demonstrate the Saturn-Venus pairing backstage by telling the crew “I go to my death” just before he walked out onto the stage, which is where we thought he was most alive.
 He feared that Saturnine death, yes, but it was paired with the celebration, the applause and the artistry of Venus right at the same time.
 He used to say it was good for a singer to be constantly scared.
-Before shows he looked for a bent nail on the floor of the theatre to keep in his pocket for good luck; a hard, cold piece of metal that helped summon auspicious events.
+Before shows he would look for a bent nail on the floor of the theatre to keep in his pocket for good luck; a hard, cold piece of metal that helped summon auspicious events.

-If we explore further, we find in Indian astrology that his lunar mansion is Revatika; a position in Pisces where Venus is exalted, and it’s known for people who create a musical spell.
+If we explore further we find that in Indian astrology his Moon’s lunar mansion is Revatika; a position in Pisces where Venus is exalted, and it’s known for people who create a musical spell.
 Spellbinding is the word.
 The song of safety.
 A bewitching allure is present that can even lead to a cult following.
 It’s often called The Pied Piper mansion because people with a focus in this region of the sky can hypnotize people with attractive tunes.
 They also are interested in saving children.
-If you remember the fairy tale, the piper goes to the small town Hamelin, Germany in the year 1280 where the local gentry are sort of mean-spirited.
+If you remember the fairy tale, the piper goes to the small town of Hamelin, Germany in the year 1280 where the local gentry are sort of mean-spirited.
 They refuse to pay the piper when he rids the town of rats (by means of his flute) and in retribution he plays a tune that leads the children to follow him far away into the very side of a mountain, never to be seen again.
 The museum today in Hamelin shows the original town clerks’ memo from which the legend arises.
 A simple note in the log dated year 1380 says “it has been 100 years since our children left us.”

-Pavarotti was capable of this kind of musical spell, but he also was known for raising millions of dollars with Princess Di to dismantle land mines which injure kids every year.
+Pavarotti was capable of this kind of musical spell, but he also was known for raising millions of dollars with Princess Di to dismantle land mines which injure or kill kids every year.
 In 2001, the UN High Commission for Refugees awarded him the Nansen Medal, and in 2005 the Red Cross gave him an award for services to humanity by starting schools in Tibet, Guatemala, Kosovo, Cambodia and Bosnia.

 So the benevolent spirit that guards Revatika seemed to follow Luciano all of his days.
 In addition, sadly, Saturn made his presence felt.
 Yet, that is like any of us and it may be the pain of Saturn that makes us better appreciate the qualities of Venus.